nombrekeff/wallas-gh/docs/readme.md

 | `on_pull_request`  | Triggered when a pull request is assigned, unassigned, labeled, unlabeled, opened, edited, closed, reopened, or synchronized.
 Also triggered when a pull request review is requested, or when a review request is removed. |

 > **NOTICE**
-> If you are looking for a specific event and its not in the list,
-> please leave an issue and I will added as soon as posible.
+> If you are looking for a specific event and its not in the list, please leave an issue and I will add it as soon as posible.
 > _Make sure you check github [event list][gh-events] to make sure it can be handled_

 #### Example:
 ```yml